My Favorite Books etc.

 [How to Ace Your Business Finance Class; Timothy Falcon Crack] The revised third edition of this pocket-sized book is aimed at students in their first finance class at the undergraduate, MBA, or executive education level.
 I use 25 years of experience teaching this material to explain carefully the stumbling blocks that have consistently tripped up students year after year.
 This gives every student every opportunity to master the material.
 I also present safe strategies I have developed to help you solve numerical problems.
 Although these strategies take only an extra minute to implement, they frame each numerical problem so as to increase the likelihood that you detect and fix any errors, while reducing the likelihood that you make any errors in the first place.
 These techniques also increase the likelihood that you earn partial credit.
 Although this book is aimed primarily at students, the fact that I focus on essential knowledge and techniques also makes this book useful to instructors.

-[Basic Black-Scholes: Option Pricing and Trading; Timothy Falcon Crack] This revised 6th edition gives clear explanations of Black-Scholes option pricing theory, and discusses direct applications of the theory to trading.
+[Basic Black-Scholes: Option Pricing and Trading; Timothy Falcon Crack] NOTE: The 7th edition gives clear explanations of Black-Scholes option pricing theory, and discusses direct applications of the theory to trading.
 The presentation does not go far beyond basic Black-Scholes for three reasons: First, a novice need not go far beyond Black-Scholes to make money in the options markets; Second, all high-level option pricing theory is simply an extension of Black-Scholes; and Third, there already exist many books that look far beyond Black-Scholes without first laying the firm foundation given here.
 The trading advice does not go far beyond elementary call and put positions because more complex trades are simply combinations of these.
 The following topics make this book special or unique (roughly in order of increasing complexity):

 • It contains the basic intuition you need to trade options for the first time, or interview for an options job.
 Honest advice about trading: there is no simple way to beat the markets, but if you have skill this advice can help make you money, and if you have no skill but still choose to trade, this advice can reduce your losses.